Hyperproof/hypersync-sdk/README.md

 - Classes, functions, types, interfaces and enums common to all integration types have been moved to @hyperproof/integration-sdk.

-- Paging of data set results can now be done delcaratively.
+- Paging of data set results can now be done declaratively.
 For more information on declarative paging, see the documentation on [declarative paging](./doc/005-data-sources.md#paging).

 - Data sets now support a `method` property that can be set to `GET`, `POST` or `PATCH`.
 Data